 Rosewood Arts Centre’s premier annual event, Art on the Commons, is almost here!
-This fine arts and crafts festival has been going strong for 29 years – next year, we celebrate the big 3-0.
+We’re celebrating a major milestone this time around -this fine arts and crafts festival has been going strong for 30 years!
 The festival features over 100 artists in a variety of media.
 All the artwork is juried to make sure the quality is top notch.
 Perusing the booths is a great way to spend a Sunday.
 Here are some of the many fun things to check out at the event, affectionately known around here as AOTC!

 1. All the art